labdipsco/film-switchable-controller/README.md

 ### 3. Switchable Film (Smart Film)

 The switchable film used in this project was kindly provided by [Innoptec](https://www.innoptec.com).
 This film changes its transparency state when an electrical voltage is applied, making it ideal for applications requiring controlled light transmission.
-*Note*: The film requires an appropriate AC power supply (typically 60–100V AC) and should be handled with care, ensuring all safety precautions are followed.
+*Note*: The film requires an appropriate AC power supply (typically 45 or 60V/50Hz AC) and should be handled with care, ensuring all safety precautions are followed.

 ---